 Do not take a hatchback or Sedan on this route.
 The stretch between Batal to Gramphoo may cause some serious damage to your car.
 An SUV with good ground clearance will be best for this journey.

 I hope this information on how to plan a trip to Chandratal was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
+If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.